OMKARTT/FNSysId/README.md

 <h align="justify">Federated nonlinear system identification</h>
 </div>
+We study federated learning for linearly parameterized nonlinear system identification and provide theoretical guarantees showing improved convergence rates compared to centralized approaches, with performance scaling positively with the number of clients.
+The nonlinear convergence constant depends on the feature map ( \phi ), which can be designed to enhance excitation and identification accuracy.
+Experimental validation on nonlinear dynamical systems with real-analytic features (e.g., polynomial and trigonometric terms) demonstrates consistent convergence improvements under varying noise levels and i.i.d. control inputs.

 ## Contact
-The authors can be contacted in case of any questions or clarifications (about the package or the paper) by raising an issue on GitHub, or via email.
+The authors may be contacted for any questions or clarifications regarding the code or the paper by opening a GitHub issue or sending an email.

 ## Contributing
-If you find any bugs, please raise an issue on GitHub.
-If you would like to contribute, please submit a pull request.
-We encourage and highly value community contributions.
+If you identify any bugs, kindly report them by opening a GitHub issue.
+Contributions are welcome through pull requests, and we strongly value community participation.

 ## Citations
-If you find this repository useful, or you use it in your research, please consider citing the following paper:
+If this repository proves useful for your work or research, please consider citing the following publication.

 ```
 @misc{tupe2025federatednonlinearidentification,